Kulumov/laravel_test/README.md

 download and unarchive the project open the project folder in the command line

+install all the necessary dependencues using: composer install

 make the necessary migrations using php artisan migrate command